RobertBerger/vagrant-phusion-baseimage/README.md

 *) install VirtualBox: https://www.virtualbox.org/wiki/Downloads

+         click yes to the complaints you get that this software packeges are not signed

 *) install Cygwin: http://www.cygwin.com/install.html and make sure you choose git:

        Git packages from the “Devel” category: